Does Medical Marijuana Hold Promise for Dementia Patients?

 The Science of Degenerative Brain Disease:

-In order to comprehend how Alzheimer’s and dementia treatment works, it’s important to first understand what researchers know about degenerative neurological conditions.
+To comprehend how Alzheimer’s and dementia treatment works, it’s important to understand what researchers know about degenerative neurological conditions.

 In a healthy brain, neurons fire messages to one another.
 These messages govern the actions and processes of both the brain and the body.
 When a person develops Alzheimer’s disease, neural communication is disrupted.
-It’s normal for the brain to shrink somewhat with age, but in a person with Alzheimer’s disease, brain deterioration far beyond normal aging occurs.
+It’s normal for the brain to shrink with age but in a person with Alzheimer’s, deterioration far beyond normal aging occurs.
 In the initial stages of Alzheimer’s, patients experience memory issues.
-As the disease progresses, patients experience changes in reasoning and behavior.
+As the disease progresses, there are changes in reasoning and behavior.
 Unfortunately, Alzheimer’s disease is progressive and eventually fatal.

-Dementia isn’t a disease—it’s a condition that can include many symptoms, such as changes in reasoning, memory, attention, focus and other cognitive tasks.
-About half of the population in their 80’s have some symptoms of dementia.
+Dementia is a condition that includes many symptoms, such as changes in reasoning, memory, attention, focus, and other cognitive tasks.
+About half the population in their 80s have some symptoms of dementia.
 The degree to which a person experiences dementia can vary.
-Many people with the condition experience some heavy-symptom days as well as some light-symptom days.
+Many people with the condition have some heavy-symptom days as well as some light-symptom days.
 Alzheimer’s disease is a form of dementia.

 Traditional Dementia and Alzheimer’s Treatments

-Behaviors common to Alzheimer’s and dementia can include anger and aggression, anxiety, suspicion, delusions, and agitation.
-Sometimes, triggers for these behaviors are difficult to identify.
-Other times it’s easier to pinpoint a trigger such as loud noises, a change in environment or some forms of overstimulation.
-For behavior modification purposes the first go-to for many healthcare providers is the use of psychotropic drugs.
+Behaviors common to Alzheimer’s and dementia include anger and aggression, anxiety, suspicion, delusions, and agitation.
+Triggers for these behaviors are sometimes difficult to identify.
+Other times it’s easier to pinpoint a cause such as loud noises, a change in environment, or some form of overstimulation.
+Unfortunately, for behavior modification purposes the first go-to for many healthcare providers is psychotropic drugs.

-Traditional treatments used for behavior management can mitigate unwanted behaviors, but can also make it difficult for the patient to express themself.
-Many families feel a sense of frustration when it comes to deciding how to treat their loved ones living with degenerative neurological conditions.
-While they may want to provide their family member with an environment free from agitation and stress, they also want them to be as present as possible in the time they have remaining.
+Traditional treatments used for behavior management can mitigate unwanted behaviors but also make it difficult for patients to express themselves.
+When it comes to deciding how to treat loved ones living with degenerative neurological conditions there aren’t many current options.
+Families may want to provide an environment free from agitation and stress.
+They also want their family member to be as present as possible in the time they have remaining.

-Thankfully, research indicates that medical marijuana may be an alternative to the use of psychotropic drugs.
+Thankfully, research indicates that medical marijuana may provide an alternative to the use of psychotropic drugs.

 Marijuana and the Brain

 In people with and without dementia, marijuana can be an effective tool in managing anxiety, stress, and agitation.
-Our brain contains a chemical called anandamide that works similarly to THC, the active ingredient in marijuana, that causes a “high” in the body and/or the brain.
-When a person ingests marijuana, the brain recognizes THC as anandamide.
-THC binds to cannabinoid receptors and causes a change in the way the brain functions.
+Our brain contains a chemical called anandamide that works similarly to THC, the active ingredient in marijuana, causing a “high” in the body and/or the brain.
+When someone ingests marijuana, the brain recognizes THC as anandamide.
+THC binds to cannabinoid receptors causing a change in the way the brain functions.

 For many, the ingestion of THC results in a calm feeling, but not always.
-There are other factors determining how a person might respond to marijuana ingestion such as body fat levels, environment, genetics, and age.
+There are other factors determining how a person might respond to marijuana ingestion.
+Other influencers are body fat levels, environment, genetics, and age.
 A person’s general mood can also play a role in how their brain and body respond to marijuana.

 How Medical Marijuana Could Help People Living With Dementia and Alzheimer’s

-Research on medical marijuana for easing agitation and behavioral modification is in the early stages, but researchers are hopeful that medical marijuana could eventually replace psychotropic drugs for some patients.
+Research on medical marijuana’s ability to ease agitation and behavioral modification is in the early stages.
+That said, researchers are hopeful that medical marijuana could eventually replace psychotropic drugs for some patients.

-A 2019 study showed that many patients experienced a decrease in agitation and other behavioral changes associated with degenerative neurological conditions.
-There is also some promise for the use of medical marijuana to actually fight the cognitive decline associated with Alzheimer’s and other forms of dementia.
+A 2019 study determined that many patients experienced a decrease in agitation and other behavioral changes associated with degenerative neurological conditions.
+There is also some promise for the use of medical marijuana to actually fight cognitive decline.
 According to the Psychiatric Times, “Some research suggests that marijuana’s active alkaloids, the cannabinoids, can mitigate Alzheimer disease progression through neuroprotective blockade of microglial activation.”

-On a cautionary note, there is a danger that use of marijuana can interfere with some medications and might actually worsen certain conditions such as a reported bleeding risk in combining marijuana and warfarin.
-Another case reported a myocardial infarction attributed to the combination of marijuana with sildenafil.
+On a cautionary note, there is a danger that using marijuana can interfere with some medications.
+An example would be a reported bleeding risk in combining marijuana and warfarin.
+Another case reports a myocardial infarction attributed to the combination of marijuana with sildenafil.

-Some researchers and dementia advocacy organizations caution against the blanket use of marijuana in all dementia cases, as the use of marijuana may exacerbate memory issues.
-If a dementia patient is prescribed medical marijuana to help calm their symptoms or slow their cognitive decline, it’s important that they work closely with their memory care physician.
-You want to ensure that the treatment is slowing down—not speeding up—the progression of the condition.
+Some researchers and dementia advocacy organizations caution against the blanket use of marijuana in all dementia cases.
+Marijuana may exacerbate memory issues.
+When a dementia patient is prescribed marijuana to slow cognitive decline, it’s important they work closely with their memory care physician.
+You want to ensure that the treatment is slowing down—not speeding up— the progression of the condition.

-As the controversy continues, Sunnybrook Hospital in Toronto studied the use of Nabilone, a synthetic form of tetrahydrocannabinol or THC, the psychoactive ingredient in cannabis.
-Used to assess the treatment of agitation in Alzheimer’s patients, it was found to significantly decrease levels of agitation much to the relief of caregivers.
+Sunnybrook Hospital in Toronto studied the use of Nabilone, a synthetic form of tetrahydrocannabinol or THC, the psychoactive ingredient in cannabis.
+Used to assess the treatment of agitation in Alzheimer’s patients, it was found to significantly decrease levels of agitation.
 Patients received Nabilone over a period of 6 weeks followed by a one-week break and then were given 6 weeks of a placebo.
 The outcome: “Nabilone treatment was associated with a clinically and statistically significant reduction in agitation over six weeks, compared to the six weeks on placebo,” says Dr. Lanctot, who led the study.
 “Also, caregiver distress was significantly lower.”

 Finally from Israel comes word of the cannabis research Dr David (Dedi) Meiri is conducting in his lab at the Technion-Israel Institute of Technology.
 Dr. Meiri is hopeful as to the promise cannabis holds for reducing agitation associated with Alzheimer’s and dementia: “I think that one of the things that is still not being treated with cannabis … and I really, really believe in it, and in my lab I have phenomenal results, is dementia and Alzheimer’s.”